 - Amazon has great prices on boots, and is full of helpful reviews.
 Make sure to check out the Muck Arctic Pro.

 Hunting clothing will really vary a lot depending on where you hunt and what season it is.
 Having the right hunting clothes and boots for your conditions will keep you comfortable longer, which increases your chance of success.
 As always with outdoor clothing, you should avoid cotton at all costs.
 It’s basically worthless for keeping you comfortable outside because it doesn’t wick the sweat away from your skin and doesn’t hold heat if it gets wet.
 Wool is the tried and true material, but modern polyester or similar performance materials work great too.
+If you’re interested in investing money into the highest quality hunting clothing, check out Sitka Gear and KUIU.

 With a few exceptions, cheap hunting clothes usually indicate poor quality.
 That’s where special sales and deals really make a difference.
 Here is the three-part clothing system you need to use.